 What is Copyright to me as a media freelancer?

-Copyright applies in more situations than you might realise – from the script in a play we watched, to when we listen to music on the radio or in a movie – we are availing ourselves to materials that are copyrighted.
+Copyright applies in more situations than you might realise – from the script in a play we watch, to music on the radio or in a movie.

 Copyright protects a wide range of works such as novels, computer programmes, plays, music, film, photographs and paintings.
 When you own the copyright to these works, you have the exclusive and assignable legal right for a fixed number of years to print, publish, perform, duplicate or make a recording of that literary, artistic or musical material.
 This means you control the use and commercial exploitation of these works and no one can use the copyrighted work without your prior permission.
 This exclusive legal right allows you as the owner, author or creator to commercially exploit the work by transferring or licensing it to a third party.